kkalisz/tribalfarm/plan.md

 3. Backed server should be able to handle multiple extension instances
 4. Backend module is places in backend folder, extension module is placed in chrome-extension folder
 5. If we can use external dependencies to simplify work let use them
-6. we should have tests for parts that are possible to test

 ## Implementation Tasks